spiffe/spire-controller-manager/migration/README.md

 done
 ```

-### Why can't Kubernetes Workload Registrar entries be reused with the SPIRE Controller Manager?
+### Why can't Kubernetes Workload Registrar entries be reused with SPIRE Controller Manager?

 SPIRE Controller Manager uses a different scheme for parenting SPIFFE IDs.
 Though it is technically possible to modify all the entries, its a lot easier to just allow SPIRE Controller Maanger to automatically replace the entries.

 ### What happens if a Pod is deployed while I'm in the middle of this cutover?

 SPIRE Controller Manager will reconcile the state of the system when it starts up.
-Any new Pods deployed after the Kubernetes Workload Registrar is deleted and before SPIRE Controller Manager is up will have entries created when SPIRE Controller Manager is up.
+Any new Pods deployed after Kubernetes Workload Registrar is deleted and before SPIRE Controller Manager is up will have entries created when SPIRE Controller Manager is up.